oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 The `function_name` and `handler` attributes tell `AWS::Lambda` where to find the handler routing.
-With this configuration, it will call the perl subroutine named `handler` in the file `fwacl.pl` in the Lambda zip archive.
+With this configuration, it will call the Perl subroutine named `handler` in the file `fwacl.pl` in the Lambda zip archive.

 [perl-aws-lambda]: https://metacpan.org/pod/AWS::Lambda